Methods Summary |

 return null;

-Return a one line description of this look and feel implementation, e.g. "The CDE/Motif Look and Feel".
-This string is intended for the user, e.g. in the title of a window or in a ToolTip message.
+the user, e.g. in the title of a window or in a ToolTip message.

-the current value of the desktop property
+If the current value of the specified property is null, the

 Object value = Toolkit.getDefaultToolkit().getDesktopProperty(systemPropertyName);